Dr Tamara Griffiths

 I am an internationally recognised key opinion leader in the area of cosmetic dermatology.
 As an Honorary Lecturer at the University of Manchester, I head clinical research on various aspects of aesthetic medicine and frequently interact with broadcast and print media on the subject.
 This has included appearances on the BBC's Horizon Programme and Channel 4's How to Look Good Naked.

 In 2007 I was voted one of Britain's top doctors by Tatler Magazine.
-I practice at Spire Manchester Hospital as well as their clinic in Hale, Cheshire.

 Founder Member and Current President of the British Cosmetic Dermatology Group